-- 2.4.1 Submission style 'hand-in' tasks are to be completed and submitted before 8:45am on the due date. - 2.4.2 A signed 'Assessment Task Cover Sheet' must be submitted at this time. - 2.4.3 An assessment task must be submitted to a teacher. - 2.4.4 No emailed tasks will be accepted other than in exceptional circumstances and only where this is pre-arranged with a Deputy Principal or Principal.
-Failure to adhere to this will result in a zero mark being awarded. - 2.4.5 If a student does not submit an assessment task before 8:45am on the due date: - 2.4.5.1 The student must submit a Doctor's Certificate or Police Report for the absence with a completed 'Application for Assessment Consideration Due to Illness / Misadventure' form and the completed Assessment Task to the Head Teacher before 8:45am on the first school day not covered by the Doctor's certificate or Police Report. - 2.4.5.2 The student must have visited the Doctor or Police on, or the day prior to, the date of the assessment task. - 2.4.5.3 A Doctor's Certificate / Police Report used must indicate the date(s) the student was unfit for school which must be inclusive of the date of the assessment task. - 2.4.5.4 The Head Teacher will determine the validity of the reason. - 2.4.6 Unless validated by the Head Teacher, the student will receive a mark of zero and be issued a 'Non-completion of course requirements' warning letter as it will be deemed the student is gaining an unfair advantage over other students. - 2.4.7 Problems with technology are not grounds for any assessment consideration.
+- 2.4.1 Submission style 'hand-in' tasks are to be completed and submitted before 8:45am on the due date. - 2.4.2 For assessment tasks submitted as a hard copy: - 2.4.2.1 A signed 'Assessment Task Cover Sheet' must be submitted with the task. - 2.4.2.2 The assessment task must be submitted to a teacher by the student or by a parent/carer to the Front Office. - 2.4.2.3 All students must ensure they sign a class submission record sheet to confirm submission of the task. - 2.4.3 For assessment tasks submitted electronically/digitally: - 2.4.3.1 The student must follow all submission instructions on the assessment task notification. - 2.4.3.2 All tasks submitted in this manner are to be submitted through Google Classroom only. - 2.4.3.3 Each student is to save a screenshot of the submission details, including date and time, as a record that the task has been submitted and present this screenshot upon request. - 2.4.4 If a student does not submit an assessment task before 8:45am on the due date: - 2.4.4.1 The student must submit a Doctor's Certificate or Police Report for the absence with a completed 'Application for Assessment Consideration Due to Illness Misadventure' form and the completed assessment task to the Head Teacher before 8:45am on the first school day not covered by the Doctor's Certificate or Police Report. - 2.4.4.2 The student must have visited the Doctor or Police on, or the day prior to, the date of the assessment task. - 2.4.4.3 A Doctor's Certificate/Police Report used must indicate the date(s) the student was unfit for school which must be inclusive of the date of the assessment task. - 2.4.4.4 The Head Teacher will determine the validity of the reason. - 2.4.5 Unless validated by the Head Teacher, the student will receive a mark of zero and be issued a non-completion warning letter as it will be deemed the student is gaining an unfair advantage over other students. - 2.4.6 Problems with technology are not grounds for misadventure or any assessment consideration.